Peter presented a chapter by Charles Mills, “White Ignorance,” from the collection Race and Epistemologies of Ignorance (Mills 2007).

 It’s my impression that Mills prefers explanations on the social level.
 Roughly, the racial system persists in societies that keep their members ignorant of how it works.
 (Again, interesting questions about how it works; deliberate design is one obvious possibility, but it’s no more necessary here than it is in evolutionary biology.)
 But I should re-read the chapter more carefully before I pronounce one way or the other about the kind of explanation that Mills prefers.
 I’ll just settle for noting that these are two different, though compatible, ways of explaining ignorance of some social facts that, on their face, are perfectly obvious.

-We talked at length about people must be ignorant of in order to inhabit the racial system.
+We talked at length about what people must be ignorant of in order to inhabit the racial system.
 For example, I asked whether an inferiority story is necessary, where the members of the other race are believed to be inferior to the members of one’s own.
 I gave an example of American panic about Japan from the 1980s, where the fear was that the Japanese were superior to Americans.
 Will persuasively argued that, in this case, there is still a story about superiority: the Japanese may be more capable of producing cars and engineers, but, the story goes, that is because they are living soulless lives grinding their individuality away.
 As I recall, that was, indeed, part of the myth, so I’m awarding the point to Will.

 We ended with a brief discussion of historical memory.
 Right off the bat, you know this is going to be screwy, as no one alive actually remembers the historical events that are the subject of “historical memory.”
 Still, it’s a real phenomenon.
 I compared a passage from Ernest Renan, a nineteenth century scholar of religion, with a speech by Mitchell Landrieu, mayor of New Orleans.